StackStorm/st2-packages/README.md

 ## Running suite with docker compose

-Issue the whole suite will be run, after it finishes you can find packages in your `/tmp/st2-packages` directory.
+Issue the command bellow and the whole suite will be run, after it finishes you can find packages in your `/tmp/st2-packages` directory.
 ```
 docker-compose run --rm ubuntu
 ```